-All applicants submit admissions materials via Apply Texas, www.goapplytexas.org, or to the Office of Graduate Admissions (GradAdmissions@uhd.edu).
+All applicants submit admissions materials via an online application (https://connect.uhd.edu/portal/GRAD), or to the Office of Graduate Admissions (GradAdmissions@uhd.edu).
 All students must meet the application deadlines in full in order to be considered and accepted for the following admissions cycle.